-2.80.
-Several Members supported the inclusion of a reference to the continuation of the work on Export Prohibitions and Restrictions after MC11 as suggested in paragraph 10 of Singapore's revised proposal.
-However, a few Members questioned the need for such a reference.
+2.83.
+Several Members welcomed the inclusion of a reference to the continuation of the work on Export Prohibitions and Restrictions after MC11 in paragraph 10 of Singapore's revised proposal, as they thought further discussions on the topic were warranted.
+This view was opposed by some Members, who said there was no basis for continuing discussions on this topic post-MC11.
+It was noted that this issue could only be discussed as part of the overall agricultural negotiations and not in isolation.